Large French supermarkets face ban on throwing away food

 In Europe, Germany has been a leader on the issue.
 In 2012, the German government launched a "too good for the trash" campaign and the country has also pioneered "food-sharing", using the Internet to distribute produce recovered from store rubbish while still in good condition.

-French supermarket Intermarche has developed a program to sell misshapen fruit and vegetables at a discount in an effort to reduce waste.
+French supermarket Intermarche has developed a programme to sell misshapen fruit and vegetables at a discount in an effort to reduce waste.

 The new French bill is to be voted on by France's lower house of parliament on May 26 and then be sent to the Senate.